meperryviola/date/index.markdown

 <li>Woman (she/her)</li>
 <li>Average height for women worldwide (5’4”)</li>
 <li>Studying econ and mathematics with the hopes of becoming a PhD economist</li>
-<li>If I wasn’t doing that, I would probably study rhetoric and lit crit</li>
+<li>If I wasn’t doing that, I would probably study rhetoric and technical communication.</li>
 <li>Has played viola for 9ish years</li>
 <li>Graduating in May ‘22!</li>
 <li>Democratic socialist</li>